Financial and Tax Related Information About Cairn Rescue USA (CRUSA)

 and/or Training Seminars

 If you attend a Not-For-Profit or Animal Welfare convention or a training seminar at the request of CRUSA, you can deduct unreimbursed expenses for travel and transportation, including a reasonable amount for meals and lodging, while away from home overnight in connection with such convention or seminar.
 You cannot however deduct personal expenses for sightseeing, fishing parties, theater tickets, or nightclubs.
 You also cannot deduct travel, meals and lodging, and other expenses for your spouse or children.
-Although not necessary, CRUSA will give you an Acknowledgment confirming that you attended the event on CRUSA’s behalf.
-You are then responsible for saving the relevant receipts for your expenses (please do not mail these to us, as we may lose them), attaching them to the Acknowledgment, and saving these documents with your other tax records.
+Although not necessary, CRUSA will give you an Acknowledgment confirming that you attended the event on CRUSA’s behalf if you email us at TaxReturns@CairnRescueUSA.com.
+You are then responsible for saving the relevant receipts for your expenses (please do not send these to us), attaching them to the Acknowledgment, and saving these documents with your other tax records.

 Other Travel & Car Expenses